ymyke/cardio/DOMAIN.md

 - have scores, values, sigils, etc.
 - have meta information for curation, likes etc. -- maybe also stats?
 - Are sigils best modeled as something like side effects or similar? -- Also for stuff like overflow damage etc.?
-- Sigils:
-  - can evolve!
-I.e., need to track their own states as to when played etc.
 - Important: A card in a deck is also something like a blueprint for a card that is on the grid.
 Once it leaves the grid, the original values need to be restored!
+- Bones!!!

+Sigils
+- can evolve!
+I.e., need to track their own states as to when played etc. (???)
+- how to implement?
+  - callback hooks and sigil handlers?
+  - mixins?
+  - ...?

+Special behaviors
+- "Note that some cards have symbols in place of their Power, which represent a variable number.
+For instance, the Worker Ant and Ant Queen have Ants power, which changes depending on the number of ants in play.
+These symbols are defined as special behaviours and not sigils."

 Card Blueprints
 - Used to instantiate concrete cards from. -- Are those templates or rather subclasses?